AndyLPK247/pycon-2020-web-app-testing/README.md

 ChromeDriver and geckodriver must be installed on the [system path](https://en.wikipedia.org/wiki/PATH_(variable)).

+### WebDriver Setup for Windows

-To install them on Windows:
+To install ChromeDriver and geckodriver on Windows:

 1. Create a folder named `C:\Selenium`.
 2. Move the executables into this folder.
 3. Add this folder to the *Path* environment variable.
 (See [How to Add to Windows PATH Environment Variable](https://helpdeskgeek.com/windows-10/add-windows-path-environment-variable/).)

+### WebDriver Setup for Linux and macOS

-To install them on Linux, macOS, and other UNIX variants, simply move them to the `/usr/local/bin/` directory:
+To install webdrivers on Linux, macOS, and other UNIX variants, simply move them to the `/usr/local/bin/` directory:

 ```bash